 Elementor Visual Editor

 With the Elementor interface, your elements are, for the most part, provided in the left-hand column, thus giving you an empty canvas-looking layout.
 You then select the desired element and arrange them how you want them to appear on your page.

 As with Divi, you can also choose additional elements to add from the extra modules included in your package, Basic or Pro (the Pro version gives you many more elements to choose from).

 Divi Visual Editor

 Divi has its elements displayed right on the page layout itself.

-You can even add extra elements from the additional modules included with the package.
+You can even add elements from the additional modules included in the package.

 Both page builders provide you with added modules that you can use to enhance the look of your web pages and add more functionality to your website.